 Around three weeks earlier…

-The road on which they live, Jolimont Street, was full of old-world charm and character being one of only a few neighboring streets paved with cobblestones, reminiscent of an era when the area was referred to as Brooklyn Village.
+Their street was full of old-world charm and character being one of only a few neighboring streets paved with cobblestones, reminiscent of an era when the area was referred to as Brooklyn Village.

 The narrow footpaths were tree-lined from which the lush leaf covered branches extended over the road, almost meeting in the middle, forming a picturesque evergreen canopy over the roadway.